dat320-2020/course-info/signup.md

 3. Wait for the teaching staff to confirm your Autograder registration.

-4. You will then be invited to the course organization on GitHub.
+4. You will then be invited to the course organization on GitHub and two separate repositories.
+   You will need to navigate to each of these links and accept these invitations:

+   - Navigate to the course organization [dat320-2020](https://github.com/dat320-2020) accept the invitation.
-   Navigate to the [assignments](https://github.com/dat320-2020/assignments) repository and accept the invitation.
+   - Navigate to the [assignments](https://github.com/dat320-2020/assignments) repository and accept the invitation.
+   - Navigate to your private <https://github.com/dat320-2020/username-labs> repository and accept the invitation.
+Remember to replace `username` in this link with your own GitHub `username`.

-   An invitation will also be sent to the email address associated with your GitHub account.
+   Several invitation emails will also be sent to the email address associated with your GitHub account.
    However, emails from GitHub can sometimes take a while to arrive.

-5. Once you have accepted the invitation, you will get your own repository under `dat320-2020`, which is the course's organization on GitHub.
+5. Once you have accepted the invitations, you will get your own repository under `dat320-2020`, which is the course's organization on GitHub.

 ## Discord DAT320 Server Registration